awwx/meteor-appcache/README.md

 API documentation is available here: https://github.com/meteor/meteor/blob/appcache/docs/client/packages/appcache.html

-And background information about the browser application cache and how it interacts with Meteor is in the Meteor Wiki: https://github.com/meteor/meteor/wiki/AppCache
+Background information about the browser application cache and how it interacts with Meteor is in the Meteor Wiki: https://github.com/meteor/meteor/wiki/AppCache